-James Mitchell is at the Federal Reserve Bank of Cleveland and the Economic Statistics Centre of Excellence (James.Mitchell@clev.frb.org).
-Martin Weale is at King's College London and the Economic Statistics Centre of Excellence (martin.weale@outlook.com).
-A previous version of this paper was titled: "Forecasting with Unknown Unknowns: Censoring and Fat Tails on the Bank of England's Monetary Policy Committee."
-The authors are grateful to conference and seminar participants at the Bundesbank, ESCoE, the National Bank of Poland, Henley Business School (Reading), Strathclyde, WBS, LSE, SNDE (FRB Dallas), and FRB New York for helpful comments.
-They extend particular thanks for their comments to Jamie Bell, Todd Clark, Andrew Harvey, Ed Knotek, Malte Knüppel, Gary Koop, David Latto, John Maheu, Ivan Petrella, and Barbara Rossi.
+^{}A previous version of this paper was titled: "Forecasting with Unknown Unknowns: Censoring and Fat Tails on the Bank of England's Monetary Policy Committee."
+We are grateful to four anonymous referees, and conference and seminar participants at the Bundesbank, ESCoE, Essex, the National Bank of Poland, Henley Business School (Reading), Strathclyde, WBS, LSE, SNDE (FRB Dallas), and FRB New York for helpful comments.
+Particular thanks for their comments to Jamie Bell, Todd Clark, Andrew Harvey, Ed Knotek, Malte Knüppel, Gary Koop, Paul Labonne, David Latto, John Maheu, Chuck Manski, Ivan Petrella, Barbara Rossi, and Simon van Norden.
+The views expressed herein are those of the authors and not necessarily those of the Federal Reserve Bank of Cleveland or the Federal Reserve System.